Ado-Odo: Origin Of The People Of Ado-Odo

 Summarily, after a long and adventurous voyage, the place was eventually found, where 'plates sunk' (Awori).
 Consequently, upon settling in this Ifa-ordained location, the itinerant Ados became the early settlers in what is known today as Ado-Odo and the foundation of Awori subethnic group.

-All the various group came with their traditions, power and distinct deities or goddess from Ife and Benin, hence, they are all the Custodians of their shrines and heads of their quarters except Olofin Adimula Ojeje – the leader of Oranmiyan group that came with his father's beaded crown from Ife and the forebearer of Olofin Adimula Oodua royal dynasty in Ado Odo.
+All the various group came with their traditions, power and distinct deities or goddess from Ife and Benin, hence, they are all the Custodians of their shrines and heads of their quarters except Olofin Adimula Ojeje – the leader of Oranmiyan group that came with his father’s beaded crown from Ife and the forebearer of Olofin Adimula Oodua royal dynasty in Ado Odo.

 Olofin Adimula Ojeje, the Son of Oranmiyan left Ile Ife with his two Sons, Asalu Oreje and Iranje with the beaded Crown from his father and other followers and guards.
 Short while after arrival at Ito River shore, Olofin Adimula Ojeje departed the mortal earth to join his ancestors.
-Hence, Asalu Oreje, being the first son became the head of Oramiyan group and was latter crowned as the first Olofin Adimula Oodua of Ado Odo or Oba of Ado.
+Hence, Asalu Oreje, being the first son became the head of Oramiyan group and was later crowned as the first Olofin Adimula Oodua of Ado Odo or Oba of Ado.